Personal Growth & Healing Through Hypnosis

 Real Wellness in the Workplace: The FARTING elephant in the Room

 I think we can learn a lot about real wellness through our approach to children.
-As always, all real wisdom originates here 😉 When we have kids, at some point, many of us send them to some kind of organization that cares for them or offers programs such as daycare or a school and if we as parents discover that our children aren’t being treated with compassion and understanding, a natural response would be to either remove the child from the situation or to ensure that this issue is fully addressed to our satisfaction.
+As always, all real wisdom originates here 😉 When we have kids, at some point, many of us send them to some kind of organization that cares for them or offers programs such as daycare or a school.
+If we as parents discover that our children aren’t being treated with respect and understanding, if not compassion and support, a natural response would be to either remove the child from the situation or to ensure that this issue is fully addressed to our satisfaction.
 I think we can all agree that this is an acceptable and healthy response to this kind of situation.
-So, my question to you is, at what age is it acceptable for a person to be immersed in or exposed to an environment that is not understanding and compassionate?
-Is it ever a good idea to do this?
+So, my question to you is, at what age is it acceptable for a person to be immersed in or exposed to an environment that is not understanding and respectful?
+Is it ever a good idea to be in an environment like this for most of your waking hours?
 It’s important to think about it because this question is at the very heart of genuine wellness.

-Hypnosis & Ayahuasca Integration
+Hypnosis & Psychedelic/Plant Medicine Integration

 Hypnosis testimonials